Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Varsity Lakes recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Varsity Lakes averaged approximately 82 new dwelling approvals annually based on AreaSearch analysis of ABS building approval numbers.
-Between FY-21 and FY-25, around 413 homes were approved, with an additional 295 approved in FY-26.
-Each new home constructed attracted an average of 2.9 people to the area over these five years.
+Varsity Lakes averaged approximately 82 new dwelling approvals annually between FY-21 and FY-25.
+During this period, around 413 homes were approved, with an additional 297 approved in FY-26.
+Each new home constructed attracted an average of 2.9 people per year over the past five financial years.

-As of the latest AreaSearch quarterly estimate, Varsity Lakes has around 8863 people per approval.
-Population forecasts indicate an increase of 5,129 residents by 2041.
+The area's population density is around 8863 people per approval.
+AreaSearch forecasts indicate Varsity Lakes will gain approximately 5,129 residents by 2041.
 If current development rates continue, housing supply may not keep pace with population growth.

 Frequently Asked Questions - Development